Decision 963/QĐ-BCT

 What windows changed

 Decision 963 keeps the three-tier TOU structure (peak, standard, off-peak) and the Sunday no-peak rule.
 What it changes is which clock hours fall into each tier.
-The morning peak window is abolished; the evening peak is now a single continuous 5-hour block; off-peak shifts from late-night/early-morning to early-morning only.
+Once it applies, the morning peak window will be abolished; the evening peak will be a single continuous 5-hour block; off-peak shifts from late-night/early-morning to early-morning only.

 | Tier | Pre-963 (Circular 16/2014) | Post-963 (Decision 963/QĐ-BCT) |